szadam1989/F-rd-k/README.md

 # Furdok
-Preparing for processing of new OSAP data collection
+Preparing for processing of 2588 OSAP data collection